Europe: Preserving Progress, Facing The Future

 Alistair Darling has welcomed the de Larosiere report as an important contribution to the debate on improving supervision and regulation within Europe.
 Building on the ideas in the report the Chancellor has proposed:

 Beyond addressing the current crisis, we must also prepare Europe for the long term.
 The financial bail-outs must be used to support the longer-term restructuring of the European economy.
 Europe needs more world class universities and more investment in R&D if it is to compete on quality and innovation rather than cost.
 Many countries still need to make their labour markets more flexible – as the recovery begins companies must be both able and willing to risk employing additional staff, to try to expand and grow.
 The economic crisis should not be used to abandon our commitment to completing the single market and taking forward the Lisbon agenda for jobs and growth, but a spur for its renewal.
+Energy and Climate Change

 The second area of reform is energy security and its twin climate security.
 Last December, the EU adopted a bold energy and climate package to cut greenhouse gases by 20 per cent by 2020, or 30 per cent if other developed countries adopt similar reductions.